marcelo-mascarenhas/marcelo-mascarenhas/README.md

 ### Helloo!
 I'm Marcelo Mascarenhas 👋

 - 🖥️ I’m studying: Computer Science at UFMG;
-- 🔭 I’m currently working on DCC-MPMG as an invited researcher;
+- 🔭 I’m currently working at DCC-MPMG as an invited researcher;

 #### Some Languages and Working Tools...